n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/CalendlyTrigger/README.md

 # Calendly Trigger

-[Calendly](https://calendly.com/) is automated scheduling software that is designed to make the process of finding meeting times easy.
+[Calendly](https://calendly.com/) is an automated scheduling software that is designed to make the process of finding meeting times easy.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Calendly/README.md).